 1 million children in Kenya are not attending primary school, making it the country with the ninth highest number of primary school chidren out of school in the world.
 Kenya is one of only 14 countries in the world with over one million children out of school.
 (Source: UNESCO EFA Global Monitoring Report, 2013/14)

 As of 2007, only 70% of children of primary school age reached grade 4 and achieved minimum learning standard in reading.
 40% of children completed primary school and achieved minimum learning standard in mathematics.
 This number drops to just 30% among poorest households.
 (Source: UNESCO EFA Global Monitoring Report Sub-Saharan Africa Fact Sheet, 2013/14)

 Only 60% of high school aged children in Kenya are enrolled in high school.
 While the abolition of secondary school fees reduced the costs for households, indirect costs are still twelve to twenty times as much as the monthly income of some parents, leaving secondary school out of reach for the poorest households.
 (Source: UNESCO EFA Global Monitoring Report, 2012)

 “The consequences of such low levels of education are grim for the young people… Many youth will be consigned to poorly paid, insecure and often risky work, and their countries will be deprived of the kind of skills that can drive economic growth.”
 (Source: UNESCO EFA Global Monitoring Report, 2012)

 Sponsors commit to monthly support and are matched with a Kibera student.
 As a sponsor, you will receive quarterly updates, which will include a letter, report card, and photo.

-Please select a giving option below to sign up for sponsorship or to request more information.
-If you are unable to commit to sponsoring a student but still wish to support education in Kibera, please consider making a one-time or recurring donation through the link below.
+Please select a giving option to sign up for sponsorship or to request more information.
+If you are unable to commit to sponsoring a student but still wish to support education in Kibera, please consider making a one-time or recurring donation.
 All sponsorship donations will be used to fund the education of students from Kibera.